hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/225_the_education_that_india_needs.md

 hold it up to his head.
 The taking of life is undoubtedly sinful; but so long as vegetable food is not made suitable to the human system through progress in chemistry, there is no other alternative but meat-eating.
-So long as man shall have to live a Râjasika (active) life under circumstances like the present, there is no other way except through meat-eating.
+So long as man shall have to live a Rājasika (active) life under circumstances like the present, there is no other way except through meat-eating.
 It is true that the Emperor Asoka saved the lives of millions of animals by the threat of the sword; but is not the slavery